“Culinary guru Jennifer Iannolo wants to give people a taste of just how sensual food can be.”

 When most young girls were playing with Barbie dolls, Jennifer Iannolo was playing “food show” in front of her mother’s kitchen window (the camera).

 A passion for gastronomy flows through her veins, and her life’s mission is to ignite that same level of excitement in others.
-She also has a love of things modern and shiny, and started her food blog in 2003.
+She also has a love of things modern and shiny, and started this food blog in 2003.

 In addition to her blog posts here, and her appearance in the 2012 food documentary Eat, Cook, Love, Jennifer’s culinary adventures can be found in several other places:

 culinary media network